 - Heat a medium saucepan on the stove top on low-medium.

-- Spray your saucepan with Cooking Spray.
+- Spray your saucepan with cooking spray or use a nonstick pan.
 Using a ¼ cup measuring cup, scoop pancake mixture onto stove top and spread into a circle.
-When your pancakes begin to set on top flip it and cook the bottom until it is golden brown.
+When your pancakes begin to set on top (about 3 minutes) flip it and cook the bottom until it is golden brown (about 2 minutes).